show-karma/karma-gap-sdk/readme.md

 > Note that you cannot update Milestone without losing all of its references.

-## 6. Attesting data in a Backend
+## 6. Create entities in a Backend

-To attest data in the backend, follow the same content as provided in [Chapter 5](#5-attesting-data-in-a-frontend).
+To create entities in the backend, follow the same content as provided in [Section 5](#5-attesting-data-in-a-frontend).
 The only distinction between them is that in the backend, you'll need to instantiate an `ethers.js` wallet at runtime to sign attestations.

 ```ts
 import { gap } from 'gap-client';